 Energising Development - Support to the Energising Development (EnDev) Partnership

-Providing sustainable access to modern and climate friendly energy services to households, health centres, schools, and small enterprises improves the lives of beneficiaries through, for example, reduced indoor air pollution; improved access to information and communication; enabling of revenue generating activities; and enhanced quality of public services; all while reducing CO2 emissions.
-The Energising Development Partnership (EnDev) is an impact oriented donor partnership supporting energy access.
+Providing sustainable access to needs-based and climate-friendly energy services to households, health centres, schools, and small enterprises improves the livelihoods of beneficiaries through reduced indoor air pollution, improved access to information, enabling of revenue generating activities, and enhanced quality of public services, all while reducing CO2 emissions.
+Energising Development (EnDev) is an impact-oriented partnership of Switzerland and other donor countries supporting universal energy access.

 Climate change and environment

 Renewable energy generation

 Nearly 800 million people do not have access to electricity and almost 3 billion people are using solid biomass for cooking, typically on open fires.
 The lack of access to modern energy services compromises health, educational and economic development and contributes to environmental problems and greenhouse gas emissions.

 Over the past decade, substantial progress in energy access has been made.
 However, the COVID-19 pandemic has put this progress into reverse.
 The International Energy Agency estimates that a rise in poverty levels worldwide in 2020 may have made basic electricity services unaffordable for more than 100 million people who already had electricity connections, pushing these households back to relying on more polluting and inefficient sources of energy.
 At the same time, the pandemic has underlined the importance of energy access for health facilities in order to improve their preparedness for the diagnosis and effective management of patients as well as for the save storage of related drugs, vaccines and consumables.